oisin/trellobo/README.md

 ## Implementation Notes

-*it doesn't work yet - have to suss out Trello API first*
+The bot is online and will respond in a stupid fashion if address directly.
+I've to suss out the Trello API before it can do anything useful.